Evaluating Sorrel (Hibiscus sabdariffa) Varieties for Production in Florida

 • We hypothesize that the ‘Festival’ and ‘Black’ varieties will perform better in South Florida.
 Thus, seed packets of the ‘Festival’, ‘Black’, and ‘Day Neutral’ varieties were shared with the horticulture agent at UF/IFAS Extension Office in St. Lucie County to evaluate in their demonstration gardens for the 2022 growing season.

-• In 2022 – 2023 seeds were distributed to farmers who indicate an interest in growing sorrel in Florida.
+• In 2022 – 2023 seeds were distributed to farmers who indicated an interest in growing sorrel in Florida.
 Due to limited availability of seeds some farmers and other persons with interest in growing sorrel were referred to Dr. Thomas Zimmerman at UVI to purchase seeds.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.